LittletreeZou/Cross-Modal-Cloze-Task/README.md

 # Cross-Modal Cloze Task

-We realase the datasets for our ACL-2022 Findings's paper: [Cross-Modal Cloze Task: A New Task to Brain-to-Word Decoding](https://aclanthology.org/2022.findings-acl.54.pdf).
+We realase the datasets and code for our ACL-2022 Findings's paper: [Cross-Modal Cloze Task: A New Task to Brain-to-Word Decoding](https://aclanthology.org/2022.findings-acl.54.pdf).

 ## Datasets